Here’s a question that still haunts many – “Is cold calling still effective?”

 Once your prospect responds with a yes, you can enquire further if they use a competitor’s product.
 If they’re satisfied with their current product, move on.
 If not, try to negotiate for a demo and follow up soon after.

-If you have the time to spare, look into your prospect’s social profiles.
+If you have the time to spare, investigate your prospect’s’ social profiles.
 For instance, LinkedIn.
 Find out what groups they belong to and join them if possible.
-If you’re already in the same group as them, even better.
+If you’re already in the same group as them, it’s even better.
 When you start a cold call with “I understand we’re members of the same LinkedIn group.”
 Your chances of getting an appointment/meeting increase by 70%.
-Anything you have in common with your prospect is a conversation starter.
-Follow this script during these situations.
+Anything you have in common with your prospects is a conversation starter.
+Follow this script during these situations:

 Script 3: